Mermaid: Iconographic attestations

-In a 9th century Physiologus manufactured in France (Fig., top left), the siren was illustrated as a "woman-fish", i.e., mermaid-like, despite being described as bird-like in the text.
+In a ninth-century Physiologus manufactured in France (Fig., top left), the siren was illustrated as a "woman-fish", i.e., mermaid-like, despite being described as bird-like in the text.

 The Bodleian bestiary dated 1220–12 also pictures a group of fish-tailed mermaid-like sirens (Fig. bottom), contradicting its text which likens it to a winged fowl (volatilis habet figuram) down to their feet.

 In the interim, the siren as pure mermaid was becoming commonplace, particularly in the so-called "Second Family" Latin bestiaries, as represented in one of the early manuscripts classified into this group (Additional manuscript 11283, c.
 1170–1180s.
 Fig., top right).

-(Mirror and comb)
+Mirror and comb

 While the siren holding a fish was a commonplace theme, the siren in bestiaries were also sometimes depicted holding the comb, or the mirror.

-The comb and mirror became an persistent symbol of the siren-mermaid.
+The comb and mirror became a persistent symbol of the siren-mermaid.

 In the Christian moralizing context (e.g the bestiaries), the mermaid's mirror and comb were held as the symbol of vanity.

 Other Greek mythical figures

 The sea-monsters Scylla and Charybdis, who lived near the sirens, were also female and had some fishlike attributes.
 Though Scylla's violence is contrasted with the sirens' seductive ways by certain classical writers, Scylla and Charybdis lived near the sirens' domain.
-In Etruscan civilization before the 6th century BC, Scylla was portrayed as a mermaid-like creature with two tails.
-Some have argued that the two-tailed Melusine of later European art is traceable to this Etruscan Scylla.
-A sporadic example of sirens as mermaids (tritonesses) in Early Greek art (3rd century BC), can be explained as the contamination of the siren myth with Scylla and Charybdis.
+In Etruscan art before the sixth century BC, Scylla was portrayed as a mermaid-like creature with two tails.
+This may be tied to images of two-tailed mermaids ranging from ancient times to modern depictions, and is sometimes attached to the later character of Melusine.
+A sporadic example of sirens as mermaids (tritonesses) in Early Greek art (third century BC), can be explained as the contamination of the siren myth with Scylla and Charybdis.

-The female oceanids, nereids and naiads are mythical water nymphs or deities, although not depicted with fish tails.
+The female Oceanids, Nereids and Naiads are mythical water nymphs, although they were generally depicted without fish tails.
 "Nereid" and "nymph" have also been applied to actual mermaid-like marine creatures purported to exist, from Pliny (cf. §Roman Lusitania and Gaul) and onwards.
 Jane Ellen Harrison (1882) has speculated that the mermaids or tritonesses of Greek and Roman mythology may have been brought from the Middle East, possibly transmitted by Phoenician mariners.

-The Greek god Triton had two fish tails instead of legs, and later became pluralized as a group.
-The prophetic sea deity Glaucus was also depicted with a fish tail and sometimes with fins for arms.
+The Greek god Triton had two fish tails instead of legs.
+The prophetic sea deity Glaucus was also depicted with a fish tail.

+According to Dorothy Dinnerstein, human-animal hybrids such as mermaids and minotaurs convey the emergent understanding of ancient peoples that humans were both one with and different from animals: